DongqiFu/minimal/index.md

 ## About Me

 I am Dongqi Fu, a Ph.D. student in Computer Science at the [University of Illinois at Urbana-Champaign](https://illinois.edu/).
 It is my great honor to be the student of Prof. [Jingrui He](https://www.hejingrui.org/) at [iSAIL Lab](https://isail-laboratory.github.io/).
-My research interests focus on Temporal Network Mining with support from Machine Learning and Graph Theory.
+My research interests focus on Temporal Network Representation Learning and Temporal Network Mining with support from Machine Learning and Graph Theory.

 ## Education